Directed by James A Contner

 - Spike says re Buffy, "I always worried what would happen when that bitch got some funding."
 To find out, see the BtVS comic series.

 - Spike's comment about Nazis isn't a casual quip.
 The Angel episode "Why We Fight" shows he was kidnapped by Nazis during World War 2 for their own experiments.
-That episode also mentions the "Demon Research Initiative", implied to be a precursor of the current organisation.
+That episode also mentions the "Demon Research Initiative", implied to be a precursor of the current organization.

 - Spike assumes Buffy is in cahoots with the Initiative, but then sees Buffy fighting the soldiers.
 In the next episode, having run out of options, Spike will go to Buffy for protection, offering information on the Initiative in exchange.